 Search for Dentist in Layton, Utah

 My gut feeling is that Sandy, Utah would have a higher demand because it's a larger city.
-However, when I do the search, I can see that there
+However, when I do the search, I can see that there are 480 searches a month.
+That's almost a 20% decrease in demand.
+Interesting.

 Search for Dentist in Sandy, Utah